-Site Classification: Site classification in accordance with AS 2870:2011 provides guidance on the patterns and magnitude of moisture related seasonal ground movements that must be considered in design.
-Based on the current soil profile / state, on limited subsurface information, soil reactivity and allowing for variation in the subsoil profile, the soil profile would be equivalent to Class H1 (highly reactive/filled) conditions.
-The site classification must be reassessed should the future proposed dwelling be located within the zone of influence of the nearby tree (possible class P conditions) and if the subsurface profile changes by either cutting or filling and/or if the presence of service trenches, retaining walls or submerged structures are within the zone of influence of the proposed footings.
+Site Classification: Site classification in accordance with AS2870 - 2011 provides guidance on the patterns and magnitude of moisture related seasonal ground movements that must be considered in design.
+Due to adverse moisture conditions arising from trees present and removed the site is classified as Class P (problem site).
+Notwithstanding the Class P classification, based on soil reactivity including the additional tree-induced suction change and allowing for variation in the subsoil profile, the current natural soil profile would be equivalent to Class H1 (highly reactive) conditions.
+The site classification must be reassessed should the subsurface profile change by either cutting or filling and/or if the presence of service trenches, retaining walls or submerged structures are within the zone of influence of the proposed footings.
 Reference must be made to the comments provided below.